Overview

 GX → C → Native executable (C backend, default — GX → .c → TCC/clang/gcc)

 The compiler’s frontend and backend are cleanly separated.
 The frontend produces a resolved, typed AST.
 The backend consumes it through a pluggable Backend interface.
-Switch backends via --backend c (default) or --backend llvm.
+Switch backends via --backend=c (default), --backend=llvm, or --backend=llvm-clang.
+A source file can also declare a preferred backend via @backend("llvm"); the CLI flag, when given, always wins.

 C Transpiler (default): generates portable, readable C code.
-Best for integration with existing C toolchains, fast incremental builds via bundled TCC, and portability.
+Best for integration with existing C toolchains, fast incremental builds via bundled TCC, and portability to platforms without an LLVM development install.

 Standard Modules